andreastclair/tiy_assignments/day_47-final/proposal.md

 ##Challenges
 The majority of my users will be moms.
 There are the new-to-dance moms with kids under age 10, and then there are the dance-mom-veterans, like my mom, who have had dancing daughters for the last 36 years.
 This puts my target market in the age range of 35-65.
 These moms need to be the power users of this site.

 The challenge here is to create a site that is visually appealing while also being simple enough for moms who may not be as familiar with online selling.

+Another challenge will be to convince dancers to donate their costumes.
+Even though they may have only worn them for 20 minutes and haven't pulled them out of the closet in a decade, those costumes hold a lot of sentimental value and can be hard to part with.

 ##Audience
 Primary: dance moms, former dancers, dance studios